binance/binance-spot-api-docs/rest-api.md

 }
 ```

-**Response when both Cancel Order and New Order Placement fail using `cancelReplaceMode=ALLOW_FAILURE` and account has not exceeded the order rate limit:**
+**Response when both Cancel Order and New Order Placement fail using `cancelReplaceMode=ALLOW_FAILURE` and account has not exceeded the unfilled order count:**

 ```javascript
 {